osscameroon/js-generator/README.md

 * ~~Fix to refactor tag names so multiple tags don't end up with the same name when appending~~
 * Add Tests and Documentation to this legacy code.
 We apologize for not respecting TDD (Test Driven Development) from the beginning.
 * Create a Maven/Gradle library.
-* Create a web app that will translate from Html from Js, an app similar to Google Translate : https://translate.google.com/
+* Create a web app translating from Html to Js, an app similar to Google Translate : https://translate.google.com/